 Dental Implants Simi Valley, CA

-An artificial tooth root made of titanium, an implant is surgically placed into the jawbone to support tooth-replacement structures such as crowns, bridges, and dentures.
+After an artificial tooth root is made of titanium, an implant is surgically placed into the jawbone to support tooth-replacement structures such as crowns, bridges, and dentures.
 While the implant mimics the root of the tooth, the replacement structure looks and feels just like a natural tooth, providing patients with a permanent solution that replicates the fit and feel of natural teeth.
 Interested in learning more?
 Call (805) 584-1194 today to book a one-on-one dental implant consult with Dr. Bankhardt or Dr. Patterson!

 Dental implants have many benefits over other tooth-replacement methods.

-Reduction Of Bone Loss
+- Reduction Of Bone Loss

 When a tooth is lost, the supporting bone structure gradually recedes over time.
 Dental implants integrate with the jawbone and stimulate its preservation, allowing the bone to stay healthy and intact while maintaining natural facial contours and appearance.

-Preservation Of Adjacent Teeth
+- Preservation of Adjacent Teeth

 Other methods like fixed bridges must be anchored to adjacent teeth, unnecessarily sacrificing their quality and health.
 Dental implants are independent and do not rely on the support of other teeth, thus providing the ability to preserve the good teeth.